In an increasingly competitive job market, now more than ever it’s important to promote your employer brand to candidates.

 There are loads of decent articles on how to create an employer brand, and I’m sure your marketing and HR teams are on it.
 Recruitment marketing is the strategy of using your employer brand to raise awareness of your business and attract the right candidates.
 Just advertising a job description isn’t going to cut it anymore.
 With the right communication and messaging you can significantly influence how your business is viewed as an employer.

-As a marketeer working in the recruitment sector I’ve run hundreds of recruitment marketing campaigns across UK, Europe and US and I wanted to share how getting your employer brand in front of the right people can seriously increase the speed and success of hiring.
+As a marketeer working in the recruitment sector I’ve run hundreds of recruitment marketing campaigns across UK, Europe and US and I wanted to share how getting your employer brand in front of the right people can seriously increase the success of hiring.

 Who can create your recruitment marketing campaign?